What Is The Purpose Of A Plea Bargain?

 In a criminal case, both respective parties convene and discuss a possible agreement to resolve the matter.
-Prosecutors filed the case, and, realistically, it can only be filed against you in a few ways.
+Prosecutors filed the case, and realistically, it can only be filed against you in a few ways.
 At this point, the prosecutors may have made a mistake or become confused.

-Another way is to go to jury trial and be found not guilty, so the matter is settled.
+Another way is to go to a jury trial and be found not guilty so the matter is settled.
 You could also go to trial and lose, in which case the judge will sentence you, resolving the case.
 The final way would be to enter into a plea bargain with the prosecutors.
 In the plea bargain case:

-• I will discuss with my client to either plead guilty or no contest because the evidence against them is clear;
+- I will discuss with my client to either plead guilty or no contest because the evidence against them is clear;

-• We will discuss what deal to make with the prosecutors in terms of appropriate sentencing;
+- We will discuss what deal to make with the prosecutors in terms of appropriate sentencing;

-• It will be my job to use my experience to consider the presented evidence.
+- It will be my job to use my experience to consider the presented evidence.

 I can also bring any other mitigating factors to the prosecutor's attention to convince them to give them what my client wants.